-What is a Utility Knife Used for and Craft Tool?
+What is a Utility Knife Used For?
+Essential Guide for Daily Use

 A utility knive is a crucial tool in both professional and DIY settings.
 Its sharp, replaceable blade makes it perfect for cutting through rigid materials with ease.
 The utility knife’s versatility knows no bounds, from opening boxes to trim wallpaper and even slicing through thick fabrics.